Aicyraa/class-companion/README.md

 - Create a discord.log file
 - Create .env file
 - put the token inside your .env file
-- View the offical website of <a href="https://discordpy.readthedocs.io/en/stable/intro.html"> Discord.py</a>
+- View the official website of <a href="https://discordpy.readthedocs.io/en/stable/intro.html"> Discord.py</a>

+credits for photo / icon of the bot
+> rahmatnurohman3881